Captain Nemo: Fictional character biography

 Like many actual Indian princes of the era, Nemo received a Western education, during which, as he states, he spent his youth touring and studying throughout Europe.
 In his first meeting with Professor Aronnax and his companions, the three castaways speak to him in French, English, Latin, and German; Nemo later reveals that he is fluent in all of these tongues.
 Aronnax praises the captain's French, noting that he "expressed himself with perfect ease and without any accent."
 Relying on his intuition and knowledge of ethnology, the professor concludes that "there's southern blood" in him but can't determine the captain's exact origin.
-The Nautilus's library, lounge, and art collections reveal that Nemo is intimately acquainted with European culture, also that he's an accomplished performer on the organ.
+The Nautilus's library, lounge, and art collections reveal that Nemo is intimately acquainted with European culture, and that he is an accomplished performer on the organ.

 Nemo dies of unspecified natural causes on board the Nautilus, docked permanently inside Dakkar Grotto on Lincoln Island in the South Pacific.
-Cyrus Harding, leader of the castaways whom Nemo protected, administered the last rites, then submerged the Nautilus in the grotto's waters.
-Shortly after, the volcanic island is destroyed when magma reaches the sea water in Dakkar Grotto, creating a massive steam explosion which blows the island and the Nautilus to pieces.
+Cyrus Harding, leader of the castaways whom Nemo protected, performs the last rites, then submerges the Nautilus in the grotto's waters.
+Shortly after, the volcanic island is destroyed when magma reaches the seawater in the grotto, creating a massive steam explosion which blows the island and the Nautilus to pieces.